cxnam-vnuhcmus/PMFS/README.md

 # PMFS: Progressive Mouth-to-Face Synthesis for Realistic Talking Face Generation

+## The source code will be made public after the journal paper is accepted.

 ## Click on the image to watch the demo

 ### Description: